Volcae: Name

 They are mentioned as Volcis and Volcarum by Caesar (mid-1st c.
 BC), as Ou̓ólkai (Οὐόλκαι) by Strabo (early 1st c.
 AD) and Ptolemy (2nd c.
 AD), and as Volce on the Tabula Peutingeriana (4–5th c.
 AD).

 Most modern Celtologists regard the tribal name Uolcae (sing.
-Uolcos) as stemming from a Gaulish noun uolcos, uolca ('hawk, falcon'), which can be compared with the Welsh gwalch ('hawk, rascal' > 'fighter').
+Uolcos) as stemming from a Gaulish noun uolcos ('hawk, falcon'), which can be compared with the Welsh gwalch ('hawk, rascal' > 'fighter').
 In particular, the Gaulish personal name Catu-uolcos has an exact parallel in the Welsh cadwalch ('hero, champion, warrior'), itself from an earlier Old Brittonic *katu-wealkos ('battle-hawk').
-The Gaulish stem uolc- can also be found in the personal names Uolcius, Uolcenius, Uolcenia, Uolcinius, Uolcacius, Uolciani, and Uolcanus.
-The Old English wealc- ('hawk'), which has no known cognate in other Germanic languages, was most likely borrowed from Old Brittonic *wealkos.
+(Note: The Gaulish stem uolc- can also be found in many personal names, such as Uolcius, Uolcenius, Uolcenia, Uolcinius, Uolcacius, Uolciani, and Uolcanus.
+The Old English wealc- ('hawk'), which has no known cognate in other Germanic languages, was most likely borrowed from Old Brittonic *wealkos.)
 The etymology of those forms remains obscure.
-Xavier Delamarre has proposed to derive Gaulish uolcos – alongside Latin falcō ('falcon') and falx, falcis ('hook, sickle') – from a stem *ǵhwol-k-, itself based on the Proto-Indo-European (PIE) root *ǵʷhel- ('bend, curve').
+Xavier Delamarre has proposed to derive Gaulish uolcos, alongside Latin falcō ('falcon') and falx ('hook, sickle'), from a stem *ǵhwol-k-, itself based on Proto-Indo-European (PIE) *ǵʷhel- ('bend, curve').
 In this view, the animal may have been named after the shape of his beak, just like the Ancient Greek harpē designates both a sickle and a bird of prey.

 Alternatively, the name Uolcae has been derived by some scholars from the PIE name of the wolf, *wḷkʷos.
-According to Ranko Matasović, however, this is unlikely since the Gaulish form would have preserved the o-grade *wolkʷo-; he argues that descendants of Proto-Celtic *ulkʷos ('bad, evil' < PIE *wḷkʷos 'wolf') rather include Lepontic Ulkos and Old Irish olc ('bad, evil').
-Delamarre finds it doubtful since *wḷkʷos would have given **flech (rather than olc) in Old Irish and **ulipos in Gaulish (after the P-Celtic sound shift).
-John T. Koch derives Old Irish olc from a Proto-Celtic form *elko- ~ *olko-, which may be compared with Old Norse illr (from Proto-Germanic *elhja- < Pre-Germanic *elkyo-; cf. the Finnish loanword elkiä 'mean, malicious'); he proposes that reflexes of PIE *wḷkʷos ('wolf') include Old Irish foilc (from a 9th-century poem) and Old Welsh gueilc[h] (from the poem Y Gododdin).
+According to Ranko Matasović, however, this is unlikely since Gaulish and Brittonic would have preserved the o-grade *wolkʷo-.
+(Note: Matasović argues that descendants of Proto-Celtic *ulkʷos ('bad, evil' < PIE *wḷkʷos 'wolf') rather include Lepontic Ulkos and Old Irish olc ('bad, evil').)
+Delamarre also finds it doubtful since Celtic sound laws would have turned PIE *wḷkʷos into Old Irish **flech (rather than olc), and into Gaulish **ulipos (rather than uolcos) after the P-Celtic sound shift.
+(Note: John T. Koch derives Old Irish olc from a Proto-Celtic form *elko- ~ *olko-, which may be compared with Old Norse illr (from Proto-Germanic *elhja- < Pre-Germanic *elkyo-; cf. the Finnish loanword elkiä 'mean, malicious'); he proposes that reflexes of PIE *wḷkʷos ('wolf') include Old Irish foilc (from a 9th-century poem) and Old Welsh gueilc[h] (from the poem Y Gododdin).)

 After Volcae Tectosages settled in the Hercynian forest (Central Europe), neighbouring Germanic tribes designated them by the name *walhaz, a loanword from Gaulish uolcos that came to refer more generally to Celtic and Romance speakers in medieval Germanic languages (e.g. Welsh, Waals, Vlachs).